 Curcumin is the main active substance that makes turmeric such a potential miracle spice.
 If you like Indian food and curries, then you’ve probably experienced this spice on a few occasions.

+Adding curcumin to my diet has significantly eased my joint pain, making my training sessions more effective.
 It has a yellow color, and it’s not an overly hot spice.

 Many people take turmeric supplements because science has shown that it may have positive effects on your stomach, digestion, and metabolism.